-Moody's Investors Service, Inc. ("Moody's") has assigned a rating of "A3" to the Bonds.
-An explanation of the rating may be obtained from Moody's, 7 World Trade Center at 250 Greenwich Street, New York, New York 10007.
-A security rating is not a recommendation to buy, sell, or hold securities.
-There is no assurance that the rating will continue for any given time or that it will not be revised downward or withdrawn entirely by Moody's, if, in its judgment, circumstances so warrant.
-Any such revision or withdrawal of such rating may have an adverse effect on the market price of the Bonds.
+Moody's Investors Service, Inc. ("Moody's") has assigned an underlying credit rating of "A3" to the Bonds.
+An explanation of the ratings may be obtained from Moody's, 7 World Trade Center at 250 Greenwich Street, New York, New York 10007.
+Furthermore, a security rating is not a recommendation to buy, sell or hold securities.
+There is no assurance that such rating will continue for any given period of time or that it will not be revised downward or withdrawn entirely by Moody's, if in their judgment, circumstances so warrant.
+Any such revisions or withdrawal of the rating may have an adverse effect on the market price of the Bonds.

-The District is not aware of any rating assigned to the Bonds other than the rating of Moody's.
+The District is not aware of any rating assigned to the Bonds other than the ratings of S&P and Moody's.